Chiljang-san

 "chil" means seven which is an auspicious number in traditional Korean culture, most

-prominently in Buddhism -- there are the "
+prominently in Buddhism -- there are the "Chilbo" [Seven Treasures of Enlightenment]

 (a stone-stairway-bridge of Bulguk-sa was made with his theme), and "Chilbul" [Seven Great

-Korea's most revered meditation-temples, and
+of Korea's most revered meditation-temples, Chilbo-san and Chilgap-san).

-jang", derived from the Chinese character for an Army General, means a spiritual
+"jang", derived from the Chinese character for an Army General, means a spiritual

 guardian, of the military sort, much supplicated in traditional religions for protection

 from "bad fortune".
-So, this name Chil-jang-san is a very auspicious one, implying that
+So, this name Chil-jang-san is a very auspicious one, implying

-live beneath them.
+those who live beneath them.

 Chiljang-san is the center of these seven, and forms the important mountain-system